-Heathrow Airport’s origin is very much connected with the military but its operations started during the First World War and not the Second.
+London Heathrow international airport origin is very much connected with the military but its operations started during the First World War and not the Second.
 Although the site had been used by the Air Force, it has always supported commercial air services.
 Any future expansion of the airport has however been restricted due to faulty planning in the initial stages when it was set up after the decline of the Croydon site nearby.
 At that time, many runways were needed in a star formation for the aviation planes to take off in any direction of the wind.
 The airport cannot be expanded because of the central location of its terminal between runways.
 As such, any expansion can only take place outside the airport site.
 However, Heathrow is the busiest airport in the country with five terminals that are full of shops, restaurants and car hire desks.

 More than 90 airlines operate from the airport flying to 170 destinations worldwide.
 It is the primary hub of British Airways and is a base for Virgin Atlantic.
 With four passenger terminals and a cargo terminal, Heathrow handled 73.4 million passengers in 2014 out of which 93% were international travellers and the remaining 7% were bound for destinations in the country.
 New York is the biggest destination in passenger numbers as more than 3 million passengers travelled between Heathrow and JFK Airport in 2013.